complexity.zone Helix Harmonic Analyzer

 - Pick up the Helix, lift to eye-height and look down the Helix's axis, keeping the heavier side at the bottom.

-- Resize the blue circle in such a way that it balances exactly the "rest-weight" of the red sliders on the other side, so that the Helix can rotate freely without weight-bias.
+- Resize the blue circle in such a way that it balances exactly the rest-weight of the red sliders on the other side, such that the Helix can rotate freely without weight-bias.

 Result - the amplitude: The diameter of the resulting circle is the amplitude of the first harmonic.

-The photo below shows the result after finding the first harmonic of a square wave.
+The photo below shows the result after estimating the first harmonic of a square wave.

 Note that the amplitude of the first harmonic (the diameter of the circle of blue sliders) is slightly larger than the amplitude of the square wave.
 This is as we would expect, because the theoretical ratio is 4 / π = 1.2732...